facebook pixel

 2. GT Metrix

-Now, let’s dive into how you can optimize your website’s speed.
+Now, let's dive into the actionable techniques you can implement right away.

 Minify your CSS and Javascript codes from Webflow